 Anatomy of Ship Finance

-– Borrowing in a down market –
+– Borrowing in uncertain times –

 Bank lending, however, is only one of a number of alternative means to raise capital, most of which are investigated during the residential "Anatomy of Ship Finance" course.
 All of the major issues of ship finance will be covered by the lecturers, each of whom has considerable experience in the business.
 Designed to be thoroughly practical, the course is an ideal way to make new contacts whilst at the same time developing a deeper understanding of financing methods and industry practices.
 Issues to be discussed include: